 Parents who live and those who don’t live with their children, custodians, alleged fathers, children between the ages 18-21, as well as the legal representatives of the custodial parents or their estate if the person is dead are eligible for child support services.

 Family Support Division Springfield Missouri: How to Check the Status of Your Child Support Case

 Child custody cases can be complicated and challenging.
-If you are having issues with child custody modifications, visitation rights, or other custody problems, make sure to hire a compassionate and capable child custody lawyer.
+If you are having issues with child support, child custody modifications, visitation rights, or other custody problems, make sure to hire a compassionate and capable child custody lawyer.

-Other Family Services Springfield Missouri
+Other Family Support Services in Springfield Missouri

-The Temporary Assistance for Needy Families is yet another program whose goal is to provide cash benefits to eligible low-income families with children.
+The Temporary Assistance for Needy Families is yet another family support program whose goal is to provide cash benefits to eligible low-income families with children.
 However, the money must be used for the children in that household.
 If your application is approved, you must participate in employment and training services through the Missouri Work Assistance program, which will help the recipients get the skills to find a job.
 The amount of benefits is determined by several factors.

 The Family Support Division also offers other programs and services you can apply for.
 You don’t have to apply personally for any of these services.
 If you need help filling out the paperwork or understand about the services offered, you can have an authorized representative explain to you everything you need to know.

 Although an authorized representative can be your family member or a facility like a nursing home, a qualified family law attorney can also help.
 At Masterson Law, clients are not just case files.
 Summer Masterson-Goethals, a former legal aid attorney, has more than 20 years of experience and she is committed to assist however she can.